-Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPP, and that are not designated at FVTPL, are measured FVOCI.
-Movements in the carrying amount are taken through other comprehensive income ("OCI"), except for the recognition of impairment gains or losses, the commission revenue and foreign exchange gains and losses on the instrument's amortised cost are recognized in statement of income.
+Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI, and that are not designated at FVSI, are measured FVOCI.
+Movements in the carrying amount are taken through other comprehensive income ("OCI"), except for the recognition of impairment gains or losses, the commission revenue and foreign exchange gains and losses are recognized in statement of income.
 When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to statement of income.